jinzhuyu/multiplex_recon/README.md

 # Multiplex Network Reconstruction
-This is the implementation of numerical experiments in our paper titled *Reconstructing Multiplex Networks with Application to Covert Networks*.
+This is the implementation of numerical experiments in our paper titled *Reconstructing Sparse Multiplex Networks with Application to Covert Networks*.
 If you find our paper or code useful, we kindly ask you to cite our work

 ```
 @article{yu2022reconstructing,